ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 If the same [SESSION-ID] applies to all the parties in a dialog, than a single instance of the SessionId Object is provided as the value of session_id.
 If some parties have a different or no associated [SESSION-ID] for this Dialog Object, then the array structure of the session_id value MUST correlate to the array structure of the Dialog Object's parties index array.
-Parties which do not have a [SESSION-ID] associated with this dialog, MUST have a null value for the SessionID Object.
+Parties which do not have a [SESSION-ID] associated with this dialog, MUST have a null value for the SessionId Object.
 That is no Object, not an empty Object and not an Object with two "nil UUIDs" as defined in section 7 of [SESSION-ID].
 It is also possible that the SessionId Object will not have values for both the local and remote parameters in some conferencing situations (See [SESSION-ID]).
 In the case that one end of the [SESSION-ID} does not have a UUID, the "nil UUID" String value SHOULD be used as defined in section 7 of [SESSION-ID].